Lebanon

 Treat forum quotes as snapshots—scenes shift with each economic and political cycle.

-Do’s & Don’ts for sexual relationships
+Do's & Don'ts for Sexual Relationships

 - Don't assume Western norms everywhere—rural/traditional settings are more conservative.